vanzaam/freeaps/README.md

 To control an insulin you need to have a [RileyLink](https://getrileylink.org), OrangeLink, Pickle, GNARL, Emalink, DiaLink or similar device

-## Current state of FreeAPS X
+## Current state of OpenAPS

-FreeAPS X is in an active development state and changes frequently.
+OpenAPS is in an active development state and changes frequently.

 You can find a description of versions on the [releases page](https://github.com/ivalkou/freeaps/releases).